Jaredites: Book of Ether narrative

 The Lord guided the people through the wilderness and were eventually directed to cross the sea in "barges".
 The vessels were sealed and watertight and able to be swamped by waves without sinking.
 Air was obtained from outside the vessels, as needed.
 They also brought with them animals and food.
-The recorded length of the miraculous trip was 344 days.
+The recorded length of the trip was 344 days.
 Among other things they carried in their voyage were honeybees, which, in the language of the Jaredites were called "deseret".
-Additionally, they brought seeds.

 Ether is the last in the royal line that began with one of the sons of Jared.
 From the time of the first king to the destruction of the Jaredites, there were only occasional periods of peace and prosperity.
 The times of peace were interrupted by intrigue over the throne, civil war, and the accession of wicked kings.
 The history of the Jaredites confirmed the fears of Jared and his brother that a monarchy would lead to evil.

-The Book of Mormon claims that the Jaredites grew to become a civilization that exceeded two million people just before its destruction.
+The Book of Mormon claims that the Jaredites grew to become a civilization that exceeded two million people before its destruction.
 They finally destroyed themselves about the time Lehi and the other refugees from Jerusalem arrived in America.
 A prophecy of Ether was fulfilled: the last Jaredite king, Coriantumr, lived to see both the total destruction of his entire house, the scattering of the remaining Jaredites, and the arrival of another people to inherit the land.